contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 ## `widget.space`

-The `space` object exposes methods that allow the widgt to read and manipulate a widge range of objects in the space.
-It’s API mirrors that of the [`contentful-management` library][cma-js], with a few differences.
+The `space` object exposes methods that allow the widget to read and manipulate a wide range of objects in the space.
+Its API mirrors that of the [`contentful-management` library][cma-js], with a few differences.

 [cma-js]: https://github.com/contentful/contentful-management.js